-It is always a pleasure to be able to film inside major venues and our recent trip to the London Palladium was no exception.
+Filming at major venues never fails to excite and amaze me, and our recent trip to the London Palladium was no exception.

 When the Music Man Project announced its 2017 performance of Music is Magic at the famous West End venue, it was clear that coverage of the event would be a challenge.
 Run by registered charity Southend Mencap, the Music Man Project provides unique performance opportunities for musicians with a learning disability.
 From a technical perspective, quality media production within this set up provides a number of challenges, not least that the organisation naturally needs to achieve outstanding results with minimal outlay.